mailslurp/mailslurp-client/README.md

 ```

 ### Send attachment
+To send an attachment first upload the file using the [AttachmentController](https://www.mailslurp.com/docs/js/docs/classes/attachmentcontrollerapi/) then send an email containing the attachment ID with the [InboxController](https://www.mailslurp.com/docs/js/docs/classes/attachmentcontrollerapi/).

 You can send attachments by including their IDs in the attachments options when sending.
 ```javascript
 it("can send attachment", async () => {